knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 The second big difference is how we get the authorization code.
 After the user authorizes our application, the popup closes.
-Instead of redirecting the user to a URL on our site, a JavaScript function is called and passed the authorization code.
+Instead of redirecting the user to a URL on our site, a JavaScript function is called and passed the code.
 We then send this via AJAX to a page on our server, which exchanges it for an access token.

-This approach *still* involves the server, but the work of getting the authorization code is delegated to JavaScript.
+This approach *still* involves the server, but the work of getting the code is delegated to JavaScript.
 In reality, it's just another version of the authorization code grant type.